wuminzhe/sbs/README.md

 sbs new testchain -b v1.0 -a author_name

-# Check the substrate version used by your project.
+# Check the rust environment and substrate commits used by your project.
 Do it in your project directory.
 sbs check

-# details in helper
+# Show the difference between your substrate version and branch head.
+Do it in your project directory.
+sbs diff

 sbs -h

 ```